coreysyms/foundationStickyFooter/README.md

 It even works in mobile and tablet!
 Go on, check out the demo! http://tangerineindustries.com/download/sticky_footer/

-<b>With the recent changes to Foundation I have put together a non-jQuery stickyFooter, check it out here. http://www.tangerineindustries.com/download/sticky_footer_no_jQuery/stickyFooter.js
-It is a little quirky in IE8, but have tested with success in IE9, 10, chrome, FF, and safari.</b>
+<b>With the recent changes to Foundation I have put together a non-jQuery stickyFooter.
+The code changes have been reflected in the git files.
+It is a little quirky in IE8, but have tested with success in IE9, 10, 11, chrome, FF, and safari.</b>

 FAQ's as they come up.
 =====================